weu2/app/README.md

 This assignment uses external packages, listed in the `package.json` files within the `frontend/` and `backend/` folders.

+## Academic Integrity and Credit
+NOTE: This program uses open source libraries, frameworks and APIs developed by other people not involved with this group, nor are enrolled in this subject and univesity.
+**All work in this assignment is developed outside of this assignment by non-participating organisations, UNLESS otherwise specified in the file header.**

 ## Things to install
 - [GitHub Desktop](https://desktop.github.com/), for downloading or uploading changes here.
 - [Node version >16](https://nodejs.org/en/download/), for running the servers.